 Introduction

 The increasing proportion of people living in urban areas brings new challenges to urban planning and architecture.
 Crowd simulation plays an important role in addressing these challenges.
-With the help of crowd simulation techniques, urban designers or architects could determine the evacuation time of a massive crowd, detect the behavior of crowd flow inside of a building or prevent overcrowding during certain events.
+With the help of crowd simulation techniques, urban designers and architects could determine the evacuation time of a crowd, predict the behavior of a crowd inside of a building or prevent overcrowding during events.

 A crowd forms when a large amount of people gathers in a limited space.
-Simulating the whole crowd as a unit could help understand the behavior of the moving crowd.
+Simulating the whole crowd as a single unit could help understand the behavior of the moving crowd.
 However, if we divide the crowd into groups that contains 2 to 3 people or individuals, the behavior of the crowd can be more realistic.
 In a group, people know each might walk together.
 Previous researcher Reynolds [2] proposed a steering approach known as Leader Following (LF).
 This approach involves pair agents where the “follower” agent follows the leader and stays on its side.
-This disadvantage of this approach is that in this basic steering approach, the leader agent does not wait for its follower agent if distance between these two agents is too large, which is not realistic.
+This disadvantage of this approach is that the leader agent does not wait for its follower agent if the distance between these two agents is too large, which is not realistic.

 More recent simulations of crowds of people use more complicated calculation.
 For example, previous approach [3] designs agent as ellipses that have a sense of the environment and plan their own path ahead of time to avoid agent collisions.
-Unfortunately, the output of simulation lacks of realism and flexibility.
-Since it does not involve complex behaviors such as allowing agents to move in and out of different group or queues based on agent’s desire, agents who have planned a path ahead of time might end up in the longest waiting line without.
-However, in reality, people do not just stay in their waiting line once they choose it, they might need to change waiting lines if there is a better option.
+Unfortunately, the output of this kind of simulation lacks realism and flexibility.
+Since it does not involve dynamic behaviors such as allowing agents to move in and out of different group or queues based on agent’s desire, agents who have planned a path ahead of time might end up in the longest waiting line without being able to switch.
+In reality, people do not just stay in their waiting line once they choose it, they might need to change waiting lines if there is a better option.

 Proposed project objectives

-In this project, I will develop a crowd simulation application which aim at creating realistic, unique and accurate crowd.
+In this project, I will develop a crowd simulation application which aims at creating realistic, unique and accurate crowd.

 Scenario: Single agents or pair agent are randomly generated within the initialized range; each agent is initialized with a default start position and end position, and they will walk to their end position.

-However, before agent reaching their destination, every agent has to finish security check first. (people do ticket checking and security check during the concert event).
+However, before agents reach their destination, every agent has to finish security check first.
+(People do ticket checking and security check during the concert event).
 Thus, every agent needs to stop near the security to simulate the security process.
-Since the new agents are generating and security process takes time, the number of agents in the scene increase dramatically and a the crowd form.
-However, instead of generating a massive chaotic crowd, agents in the crowd will queue up orderly and form several waiting lines, and each agent in line will do security check one by one.
+Since the new agents are generating and security process takes time, the number of agents in the scene increase dramatically and a crowd form.
+However, instead of generating a massive chaotic crowd, agents in the crowd will queue up orderly and form several waiting lines, and each agent in line will do security the check one by one.
 After finishing the security check, agents will move to their default end position and depart.